josehu07/learn-tla/README.md

 To generate a TLA+ specification from PlusCal:

-1. Change into a session folder `SessionX/`
+1. Change directory into a folder containing specs
-2. Open a chosen example module `SessionX*.tla`
+2. Open a chosen module file `*.tla` containing PlusCal code
 3. Run the **TLA+: Parse module** command on this file
     * TLA+ specification code will be generated from the PlusCal comment
-    * This step is already done for all PlusCal sessions in this repo
+    * This step is already done for all modules in this repo (and should be done automatically on save by the VSCode extension for any file containing a PlusCal algorithm)

-To let TLC check a TLA+ model with parameters:
+To let TLC check a bounded TLA+ model with parameters:

+1. Open the corresponding model-checkable module `*_MC.tla`
+    * Tweak model checking configurations, if any put in here, as desired
+    * Define all the invariants and temporal properties to be checked
-1. Open the corresponding configuration file `*_MC.cfg`
+2. Open the corresponding configuration file `*_MC.cfg`
     * Tweak model checking configurations as desired
-2. Open the corresponding model-checkable module `*_MC.tla`
-    * Tweak model parameters as desired
+    * List the invariants and temporal properties to check against
-3. Run the **TLA+: Check model with TLC** command on this `*_MC.tla` file
+3. Run the **TLA+: Check model with TLC** command on the `*_MC.tla` file

-If everything goes well, a model-checking result panel should appear at side.
+    * If everything goes well, a model-checking result panel should appear at side

 ## General Proofs w/ TLAPS